Twitterature: Collaborative works

-Weird Twitter

-Weird Twitter is a loose genre of internet humour dedicated to publication of humorous material on Twitter that is disorganised and hard to explain.
-Related to anti-humour and created primarily by Twitter users who are not professional humourists, Weird Twitter–style jokes may be presented as disorganised thoughts, rather than in a conventional joke format or punctuated sentence structure.
-The genre is based around the restriction of Twitter's 280-character (previously 140) message length, requiring jokes to be quite short.
-The genre may also include repurposing of overlooked material on the internet, such as parodying posts made by spambots or deliberately amateurish images created in Paint.
-The New York Times has described the genre as "inane" and intended "to subtly mock the site's corporate and mainstream users."
-Some sections of Weird Twitter may be dedicated to a certain subculture or worldview, such as Traditionalist Catholicism.

 History

-Twitter was launched in the year of 2006, and the first Twitter novels appeared in 2008.
+Twitter was launched in 2006, and the first Twitter novels appeared in 2008.
 The origins of the term Twitterature are hard to determine, but it was popularized by Aciman and Rensin's book.
 Since then, the phenomenon has been discussed in the arts and culture sections of several major newspapers.

 Twitterature has been called a literary genre but is more accurately an adaptation of various genres to social media.
 The writing is often experimental or playful, with some authors or initiators seeking to find out how the medium of Twitter affects storytelling or how a story spreads through the medium.
 A Swedish site titled Nanoismer.se was launched in 2011 to "challenge people to write deeper than what Twitter is for."